flinksey/100-Days-of-Code/log.md

 ### Day 21: September 7, 2020

 **Today's Progress**: Continued reviewing previous lessons and continued debugging the grid_update function.
-I've also started planning be capstone project which will, for the time being, be quite basic but will ideally have potential for significant optimization later on.
+I've also started planning my capstone project which will, for the time being, be quite basic but will ideally have potential for significant optimization later on.

 **Thoughts**: It's taking some time for me to debug the grid_update function.
 I'm wondering if I should just scrap the function and redo it from scratch.
 Perhaps I'm looking at it the wrong way.
 But for whatever it's worth, it's a fun challenge and I'm enjoying figuring it out, even though it seems to be taking _way_ longer than it should.